 From there, iTunes erases your iPad and then will install the latest publicly stable version of iPadOS that is available at the time.
 This process could take awhile, but once it’s finished, your iPad will restart.
 Then, you just need to go through the process of setting it up as if it were brand new, remembering to sign in with your appropriate iCloud account or Apple ID.

 If you haven’t used your Apple ID for a while, you may not remember your Apple ID and/or password.
 These credentials are critical to your iDevice experience.

 When you don’t know your Apple ID and password, you cannot download any Apps, Music, iBooks, Games, etc from the App and iTunes Stores.

-If you forget your Apple ID and password, you cannot back up your iDevice data on iCloud.
+If you forget your Apple ID and password, you cannot back up your iPad or iPh0ne data on iCloud.

-If you are caught in the situation where you cannot do anything with your iDevice due to a misplaced Apple ID or password, take a look at our articles dealing with Apple ID issues.
+If you are caught in a situation where you cannot do anything with your iPad due to a misplaced Apple ID or password, take a look at our articles dealing with Apple ID issues.
 The first step is always trying to fix your Apple ID problems.

 Apple ID Troubleshooting